 Discovering Muslims in Britain CPD course

 An accompanying CPD course (which incurs a fee) is also available which supports the teaching of these resources, with each session mirroring the lesson outlined in the free resources.
-To find out more about the CPD course and secure your place, please view the course page.
+Find out more

 These teaching resources are freely available to download, edit and share, to make them as accessible as possible for teachers to use.
 At the Islam-UK Centre, we have a commitment to ensuring that we do our best to support RE in schools, and this commitment is reflected here.